Council Tax: discounts

 There is no discount for second homes (furnished properties that are not used as a main residence), holiday homes, properties left vacant, or empty properties that require repair.

-In some instances, dependent on why the property is empty, the council can grant an exemption from having to pay Council Tax.
+In some instances, dependent on why the property is empty, we can grant an exemption from having to pay Council Tax.

 Empty Homes Premium